-Now, your money sits there in the Credit Card Payment Category.
+Now, your money sits there in the Credit Card Payment category.
 Twiddling its thumbs.
-And that’s a good thing, because in this world nothing is certain, except death and taxes…and your credit card bill.
+And that’s a good thing, because in this world nothing is certain, except death and taxes…and your credit card payment.
 Here’s how to do that last one in YNAB:

 But What About Credit Card Interest?